- Jul 21, 2024

 Whether you’re dealing with employees, customers, partners, citizens, or students, it’s crucial to understand the reason behind their expectations before you can develop a suitable UX strategy.
 The last five years probably brought along more changes for each one of us than the decade before them.
 That’s because the pandemic and the economic crisis have had a long-lasting impact on our consumer behavior.

-Many of us have grown accustomed to working fully remote or increasingly shopping online, which means we’ve all come to expect streamlined user experiences, be that in an office app or an online store.
+Many of us have grown accustomed to working fully remotely or increasingly shopping online, which means we’ve all come to expect streamlined user experiences, be that in an office app or an online store.

 While it was important to align your customer data management strategy with the digital world before, it’s now an absolute imperative.
 Not only that, it’s essential that every customer journey is individually optimized.
 This requires the ability to systematically translate customer status intelligence into personalized experiences reflecting the person’s relationship with your organization.